Coder4916/The-CB-Suite/README.md

 - Issue: The main site header image in the base.html file flagged up a few problems in the terminal.
 When I researched this in slack, it was found that this was a problem with Gitpod not recognising the code in the IDE.

-Solution - Double checked the above in slack. image continued to work when tested, regardless of problems raised by Gitpod.
+Solution - Double checked the above in slack.
+Tried making adjustments as per terminal instructions, did not remove the problems from terminal.
+Image continued to work when tested, regardless of problems raised by Gitpod.

 ## **Deployment**